rabbibotton/clog-the-manual/README.md

 STATUS: Dec 12, 2025
 * I am busy this week.
 * I did managed to test Zensical.
 There will be positive updates over the weekend.

+STATUS: Dec 18, 2025
+* Work has slown down, I have an external issue to pay attention to, will resolve shortly.
+* Additional testing was done: Zensical is the superior replacement product but it is too young to have everyone easily collaborate (bug on Windows).
+MkDocs is compatible with Zensical and we will just use the default Material theme.